 What kind of clients do you work with?

-Right now we are only working with small business owners who are Incorporated.
-We specialize in bookkeeping and accounting for consultants, contractors, subcontractors, self-employed tradespeople, realtors, professionals and holding companies.
+We help small business owners who are incorporated.
+We specialize in bookkeeping and accounting for consultants, contractors, small business owners, tradespeople, health professionals and holding companies.
 We’re always available to answer your questions, big or small, and can recognize if there’s a tax advantage you’re missing out on.